 - Learning more about yourself

 - Boosting your emotional intelligence and emotional resilience

 - Managing stress and anxiety in a healthy way

-- Improving relationships by knowing your goals better
+- Improving relationships by knowing yourself better (journaling about relationships, specifically, can help)

 - Building memory